dead-seeds/Course2/Semester1/OperatingSystems/Files and catalogues/File.md

 File size stores in data structure [[inode]].
 Actually, there is no `EOF` symbol in the end of file.

 Text and binary files are the same to [[Kernel]].
 The difference start on the level of user programs like [[vim]], [[nano]], etc

+## Sparse files
+In a file there can be "holes" - places where no write operation was performed.
+No memory is allocated for that "hole".
+There are a number of applications for those files:
+- Hash maps.
+Those are usually sparse, so it is handy to store them like in memory.
+- Torrent files.
+Torrents are downloaded in parts, so it can be useful to write those parts where they belong right away, instead of rearranging them afterwards.